CorcKilian/PN532-STM32-BareMetal/README.md

 ## Circuit Schematic and Demonstration

-- **Circuit Schematic:** A professionally drawn schematic (e.g., created with KiCad or Fritzing) details the connections between the STM32 board and the PN532 module.
+- **Circuit Schematic:** A schematic (created with KiCad) details the connections between the STM32 board and the PN532 module.
   ![Circuit Schematic](docs/Wiring_Diagram.png)
   **Explanation:** This schematic illustrates how the STM32 pins are connected to the PN532.

-- **Video Demonstration:** A brief demonstration video (max 3 minutes) has been uploaded to YouTube, showcasing the system’s functionality in real time.
+- **Video Demonstration:** A brief demonstration video has been uploaded to YouTube, showcasing the system’s functionality in real time.
   [Watch the Demo](https://youtu.be/Bl1eRp9tZyk)

 ---